turez/vscode-tinker-this/README.md

 ## Extension Settings

-* `myExtension.phpPath`: set the path to your php executable.
+* `tinker-this.phpPath`: set the path to your php executable.
 It supports docker as `docker-compose exec -T php-fpm php`

 ## Known Issues